aGotelli/Projet1/README.md

         virtual void PrepareMessages()=0;

+  Defining the member functions in this proposed way allows the following:

+  * The functions declared as pure virtual must have an override in every class that inherits from this base class.
+In fact, they define the robot kinematic and characteristics, so every robot must define them accordingly with its model.
+  * Having them declared in the base class allows creating a sequence in the function isMoving().
+The function is declared as virtual, so if an user think to change the calling order of the other member function, it is just necessary to declare the customized override.
+However, there no many reasons to change the proposed order.

 ### <a name="Ri-Robot(2,0)"></a>The robot_2_0_generalizedcoord.h
   The robot_2_0_generalizedcoord contains the definition of the generalized coordinates structure, a powerful structure used for all the computations related to the kinematic, and the related operators.
+Using the object GeneralizedCoordinates allows having a semantic and user friendly computation for the kinematic model.

+##### Example

+        void Robot_2_0::PerformMotion() const
+        {

+          q_dot = S*u;

+          q = q + (*q_dot.Integrate(timeElapsed)) ;

+        }

 ### <a name="Ri-Robot(2,0)"></a>The robot_2_0.h
   The robot_2_0 contains the declaration of all the function related to the simulation of the robot motion.
 Firstly,